March Madness Returns to San Jose3 min. read

 San Pedro Square will have a “pop-up” show featuring DJ Diesel (aka Shaquille O’Neil) & DJ Whethan.
 The show will run from 4pm-9pm.
 Read our transit guide to San Pedro Square on how to get there while beating traffic and parking woes.

 Also that night, a drone show celebrating basketball will take place at Discovery Meadow in downtown San Jose.
-Our transit guide to the area shows you how you can beat traffic and parking to/from this event.
+Our transit guide to the area shows you how you can beat traffic and parking to/from the drone show.

 Saturday, March 28

-At press time, tip-off for the Elite Eight game featuring winners of Friday’s games has yet to be determined.
-When it is announced, it will be published here.
-Regardless, our transit guide to SAP Center and San Jose Diridon Station is worth your read.
+Our transit guides to SAP Center and San Jose Diridon Station are worth your read.
 These guides show you local and regional bus and rail service to the events that help you beat traffic and parking woes expected for this day.

 Conclusion